sandiegojs/vanilla-browser-docs/docs/ajax.md

 }
 ```

-Great, now we give some kind of feedback to the user whether the form is successfully processed by backend or not.
-Let's improve upon this though.
+Great, now we can give some kind of feedback to the user when the form is successfully processed by backend or not.
+Let's improve upon this, though.
 Let's show the information we entered when we submitted so we can verify it saved properly.

 To do this we'll create a dictionary list, and fill it with all the some of the information that is returned by the request.